 Are you a streamer?
 Vivecraft supports Mixed Reality and undistorted desktop mirroring.

 The Vivecraft NonVR Companion mod allows your non-vr friends to see your head and hand movements in multiplayer

 Optimized for standing play with motion controllers, also supports seated play with mouse & keyboard.

-Vivecraft started out as Minecrift by mabrowning and StellaArtois.
-Originally a seated VR mod for the Oculus Rift development kits, it was later ported to OpenVR by Automat-GH, who added the original implementations of teleporting and hand swinging under the name Minecrift-Vive.
-Currently it is being updated by jrbudda and Techjar who have added many features and improved compatibility with the Minecraft community.
+Vivecraft started out in 2013 as Minecrift by mabrowning and StellaArtois as a seated-VR mod for the Oculus Rift development kits.
+In early 2016 it was ported to OpenVR by Automat-GH, who also added the original implementations of teleporting and roomscale play under the name Minecrift-Vive.
+In mid-2016 jrbudda and Techjar began updating the mod and have since added many features and improved compatibility with the greater Minecraft community.
 The project is now Vivecraft to help differentiate from the previous versions.